 Q: When and how will I be notified if I have been selected for an award?

 A: We love letting students know that they’ve been chosen for an UMHEF scholarship!
 Depending on the number of applicants, which can sometimes increase processing time, we aim to notify recipients around the middle of May.
 You will receive notification through a letter sent via USPS mail.

 Q: When will I receive my scholarship award money?

 A: Scholarship award funds are sent directly to your school after we receive your Verification of Enrollment form, which will be provided to you after you’ve been notified of your award.
 If we receive your VOE by the October 1 deadline, you can expect funds to reach your school by November 15 (varies).

 Q: When is the application deadline?

-A: It depends on the individual scholarship and school type, but applications for most of our scholarships must be submitted by March 1 each year.
+A: It depends on the individual scholarship and school type, but applications for most of our scholarships usually have a deadline of March 1 each year.
+For 2021, the deadline has passed.
 Learn more on our scholarships page.
 (Note: You must re-apply for a scholarship each year to be awarded for a new school year.)

 Q: How can I use my scholarship award money?

 A: All scholarships are paid directly to the school and are for tuition, room and board.
 Award money will not be given directly to students.